 On the other hand, if you do want to limit how much you are willing to lose you can place a “stop loss” sell order at something like 15% below what you bought at.
 So, even if there is a stock market crash, in all likelihood you’ll have raked in a bunch of gains before things turn south, and even if that’s not the case you can always pull out once your losses are more than you can stomach.

 Probably my most unfounded fear of not being able to get my money in case I urgently need it.
 I think I invented this issue in my head.
 Transferring money out of Robinhood only takes a few days.
 While, yes, if you need to suddenly sell your stocks the timing might not be perfect, ultimately it’s better to have your money in the game than sitting on the sidelines.

 Finally, I had a fear doing something I was clueless about.
 The stock market was French to me.
 I’d never had any exposure to it.
 It was totally inaccessible.
 What I’ve found is that it isn’t that hard to get the basics.
 Robinhood makes it easy to learn hands-on.
 Just start small.
 Read.

-There are plenty of articles all over the net with stock advise.
-To me 90% of them reek of bullshit.
+There are plenty of articles all over the net with stock advice.
+Ninety percent of them reek of bullshit.
 So hone your senses.
 Read the comments sections for some perspective.
 Don’t trust something just because it was on CNBC either.
 Ultimately, nobody knows for certain anything.
-But some advice is deliberate manipulation.
-And some is just misguided.
+Some advice is deliberate manipulation; some is just misguided.

 Even though there are no commission fees on Robinhood, there are still frictional costs to be aware of.
 Avoid super low-volume stocks (anything below 50,000 shares traded a day is trouble).
 Low volume stocks have wide spreads, which is the difference between the bid and ask, which is money you lose when buying or selling.
 Another danger in low volume stocks is that if you need to sell fast, there might not be any buyers at the current price, and so you’ll end up having to sell at a much lower price.